frizb/Linux-Privilege-Escalation/README.md

 `sudo -s`

 Are there any Cron Jobs Running?
+`cat /etc/crontab`

-What files have been updated most recently?
+What files have been modified most recently?
+`find /etc -type f -printf '%TY-%Tm-%Td %TT %p\n' | sort -r`
+`find /home -type f -mmin -60`
+`find / -type f -mtime -2`

 ## Where can we WRITE?